Created Date: 20 December 2024

 Generally in Jersey, trusts are administered by professional corporate trustees regulated by the Jersey Financial Services Commission.

 A trust is normally documented by a trust instrument which sets out the terms on which the settlor and the trustees have agreed that the trustees will hold and administer the trust fund.
-The trust instrument identifies the beneficiaries of the trust, that is, those persons intended to benefit from the trust fund or the purposes the trust was established to further.
+The trust instrument identifies the beneficiaries of the trust, that is, those persons intended to benefit from the trust fund or those purposes the trust was established to further.
 The trust instrument usually only refers to an initial nominal sum settled on the terms of the trust but its terms apply equally to subsequent property settled on the trust.

 Jersey trusts law